Is Music an Invention or a Discovery?

 For some, lightning only strikes once or twice.
 Dexys Midnight Runners created the perfect song, “Come on Eileen” — a joyous, Irish folk-tinged smash hit that I took to instantly.
 But, at least in the States, it was one-and-done for them (Yes, Brits, “Geno” was a hit for you, but it’s not nearly as melodic.
 The closest they ever came to a wonderful melody was “Celtic Soul Brothers,” which couldn’t crack the top 80 here.)

 And for some, it’s easier than others.
 Again, from Amadeus: “[Mozart’s music] showed no corrections of any kind.
 Not one.
 He had simply written down music already finished in his head.
 Page after page of it as if he were just taking dictation.
 And music, finished as no music is ever finished.
 Displace one note and there would be diminishment.
 Displace one phrase and the structure would fall.”
 Similarly, Beethoven was deaf by the time he finished his famous Ninth Symphony in 1824.
 Since he couldn’t play back what he wrote, he relied on what was in his head and wrote it down.

 When I hear a song, the musical part of me tries to predict what comes next.
 Sometimes I get it wrong and I’m pleasantly surprised at the new direction the song takes; other times I’ll get it wrong but think, “Hmmm, a vi chord may have sounded better there instead of a IV chord.”
 In those instances, it’s as if someone came close, but missed.
 It’s like using the wrong word in describing something — the author doesn’t quite get the point across.
-Yes, their song is a discovery, but it’s a diamond with flaws.
+Yes, their song is a discovery, not an invention, but it’s a diamond with flaws.
 Another, better song still remains hidden for a few more months, years or decades before someone gets it right.